ntk148v/lets-go/README.md

 a = 26
 s = "hello"

-/* Declaring and assigning in Go is a two step process, but they may be combined */ a := 26 // In this case the variable type is deduced from the value.
+/* Declaring & assigning in Go is a two step process, but they may be combined */ a := 26 // In this case the variable type is deduced from the value.
 A value of 26 indicates an int for example. b := "hello" // The type should be string

-/* Multiple var declarations may also be grouped (import and const also allow this) */ var (
+/* Multiple var declarations may also be grouped (import & const also allow this) */ var (
     a int
     b string